IT MAY BE APPEALING to work for yourself, but it also comes with a hefty price tag. Here are some of the costs you’ll face.

 No sick days or vacation time.
 That bigger emergency fund may come in handy if you don’t have income for a while because of illness, a lack of customers or you take time off.

 Accounting and legal issues.
 Depending on the complexity of your business, you may need to hire an accountant.
 You might also want to set up your business as an S corporation or limited liability company, which can protect your personal finances from claims against your business by creditors.
 Both options are described at the end of the safety net chapter.
+On top of that, you need to make sure you make estimated tax payments to both the federal and state government.

 Next: Working Abroad